Using FTP via Command Line (CMD) on Windows 11

 Changing directory:

-To navigate to a different directory on the FTP server, use the cd command.
+To go to another directory, use the cd command.

 ftp> cd <directory-name>

-For example, cd documents would move you to the “documents” directory.
+Like, cd documents takes you to the “documents” directory.

 FTP command line to change directory CMD